LinerSu/nyu-pl-sum19-rec/Class 06/README.md

 ```

 ### Exercise
-1. Write a function that insert a new tree Node to a given binary search tree:
+1. Write a function that insert a new tree Node to a binary search tree:
 ```sml
 (* function signature *)
 val insert = fn : int btree -> int -> int btree